 - avoiding the midday sun.
 They seek shade or even make their own shade by digging a shallow hole in the sand to reach the cooler sand below.

 The social structure of the gemsbok sets them apart from most other antelope species.
 Other antelopes in the area, like springboks, employ a harem system where one dominant breeding male controls a group of females and young, and bachelor males form separate herds of their own.
 Gemsbok, on the other hand, form mixed herds of both males and females.
 The male rank within these groups is maintained with sparring contests that may escalate into fights.
 These fights are most likely to start due to competition for resources, such as a female in estrus or a water hole.

 This is a video we took of Gemsbok fighting in the Kalahari, South Africa.

 Territorial males mark their territory with dung deposits in extreme crouch defecation.
 This crouching makes the defecation act a striking visual display of social status.

 Gemsbok cows isolate themselves from the herd before calving.
 After giving birth, a mother gemsbok hides her calf for about 3 to 6 weeks.
 This is quite different from most antelope species whose young travel with the herd almost immediately.
 The gemsbok mother remains within sight of her concealed offspring and visits them a few times a day to nurse.
 Newborn gemsboks are colored in an inconspicuous brown, blending with their environment.
 Their black and white face marking won’t appear until it is ready to join the herd with the mother.
 It will continue suckling until it is 6 to 9 months old.

-These are a few reasons why the gemsbok is the king of the Kalahari antelopes.
+These are a few reasons why the Gemsbok is the king of the Kalahari antelopes.
 Can you think of any more reasons that set them apart?
-Let us know if the comments below!
+Let us know in the comments below!

 Enjoy this article?
 Pin this image!